eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 - If successful, a 200 OK response will appear at the bottom of HTTPie, confirming the Aspect Model has been registered in the service

 4. To verify the registration:
-- Use the HTTPie request labeled "Step 2.1: Create Aspect Model / Verify the Creation".
+- Use the HTTPie request labeled "Step 2.1.2 Verify the Creation".
 - Replace <UUID-1> with your actual UUID from the datasheet.
 - Send the request.
 A 200 OK response confirms that the data has been registered successfully.